Robert X. Fogarty

 She worked at both the White House and Congress before taking a position at Goldman Sachs.
 She later worked at the Washington-based firm of Williams and Connolly before returning to government service, and to Louisiana, to work as a law clerk for U.S. District Court Judge Stanwood R. Duval Jr. of the Eastern District of Louisiana.
 Fayard was later appointed to the faculty of the College of Law at Loyola University New Orleans and served there until 2009 when she returned to private practice.
 Fayard currently serves as Vice President on the Board of Louisiana Appleseed, a non-profit organization that promotes access to justice.
 She is a member of the Federal Bar Association, the Junior League of New Orleans and a Life Loyal member and former chapter president of Delta Delta Delta Fraternity, Inc. Fayard is licensed to practice law in Louisiana and New York.

 Mr. Sawislak previously served as the infrastructure lead for the Presidential Task Force.
 He is a member of the American Institute of Certified Planners, has served as a senior government official in planning, response, and recovery roles for major disasters including the H1N1 pandemic, Hurricane’s Gustav, Ike, and Rita, as well as the response to the 2009 earthquake and tsunami in American Samoa and 2010 earthquake in Haiti.
 In the private sector, Mr. Sawislak has served as a strategic management consultant to government and corporate organizations as well as a corporate executive.
+He holds a bachelor’s degree in political science from The George Washington University and studied infrastructure development at the Harvard Kennedy School.

 Lauren Thom is a New Orleans native who started a New Orleans-inspired shirt line called Fleurty Girl.
 Her shirts are worn all over the world by people who want a piece of New Orleans nostalgia wherever they go.
 She opened a shop on Oak Street in November 2009 inside of an old renovated shotgun that was destroyed in Katrina.
 Her shop has quickly become one of the most frequented destinations on Oak Street.